-1. Location – This will have a very big impact on the number of potential buyers for a practice.
+1. Accounting Firm’s Location – An accounting firm’s location will have a very big impact on the number of potential buyers for a practice.
 In general, there are more buyers in large metropolitan areas and fewer buyers in remote, rural areas.
 When you sell a CPA practice, you are also “selling” the location.
 Areas that are desirable (such as coastal areas) can also help to attract more buyers.
-This seems more than obvious, but the more buyers, the higher the price.
-You’ll see this theme running throughout this article.
-Quite simply, when a seller has multiple candidates interested in a practice, there is a greater likelihood of finding a purchaser who is a good fit and is willing to pay market value.
+When you have multiple buyers competing to purchase your practice, you can get a higher price..
+There is a greater likelihood of finding a purchaser who is a good fit and is willing to pay market value.
 The number of potential buyers for a practice is ultimately what determines the market value.
 If you have zero buyers then there is no value.
 If you have 100 buyers, then the value will be set by the buyer who values the practice the most.

-2. Size – In general, there are more buyers for practices that can be purchased and operated by a single owner.
+2. Size of CPA Practice – In general, there are more buyers for practices that can be purchased and operated by a single owner.
 Practices under $ 1,500,000 generally fit into this category.
 Compared to larger practices, these firms are easier to manage and it is easier for CPAs to qualify for acquisition financing for these amounts.
-As a side note, buyers of practices where revenue is greater than $1,500,000 per year are often very focused on acquiring talented staff as part of the deal.
+Buyers of practices where revenue is greater than $1,500,000 per year are often very focused on acquiring talented staff as part of the deal

-6. Curb Appeal – Having an office in a desirable location, having organized systems, and a neat office all create an impression to prospective buyers.
+Having an office in a desirable community, efficient easy to use systems, and a clean organized office all create an impression on prospective buyers.
 Discover a few ideas on getting an accounting practice ready for a sale.

-Obviously, there can be situations where other factors can impact value.
-Employee competitive threats, partner non-compete issues, nonrecurring revenues, declining clients, large clients are some of the more common issues that we encounter.
+There can always be situations where other factors will impact value.
+Employee competitive threats, partner non-compete issues, non recurring revenues, declining clients and large clients are some of the more common issues that Poe Group has encountered.